-8/10 think social media can help not-for-profits
+8/10 think social media can help nonprofits

-According to a new US survey carried out by Cone, nearly eight in 10 people who use social media think the technology can help not-for-profit organizations raise awareness and funds for their causes.
+According to a new US survey carried out by Cone, nearly eight in 10 people who use social media think the technology can help not-for-profit organisations raise awareness and funds for their causes.
 The down side is that few still make actual donations using these tools: many respondents felt social media raised their awareness about issues but not their motivation to give money.
 In fact, 39% said they didn’t trust that their efforts would actually help the cause.

 “Americans are actively engaged with causes on new media, but they’re lacking a degree of trust that takes them to the next level of engagement,” says Alison DaSilva, from Cone.
-“Organizations can overcome this barrier by showing tangible and compelling results, offering multiple user touch points, and making the bridge to offline activities wherever possible.”
+“Organisations can overcome this barrier by showing tangible and compelling results, offering multiple user touch points, and making the bridge to offline activities wherever possible.”